-Other academic interests include the framing of science, theology, society and history, and the theory of creativity in art and science, leading to the recent book The Poetry and Music of Science (OUP 2019).
-He co-leads the Ordered Universe project, a large interdisciplinary collaboration re-examining scientific treatises from the 13th century.
+Other academic interests included the framing of science, theology, society and history, and the theory of creativity in art and science, leading to the recent book The Poetry and Music of Science (OUP 2019).
+He co-led the Ordered Universe project, a large interdisciplinary collaboration re-examining scientific treatises from the 13th century.
 He has also contributed to the philosophy of emergence (including the recent Routledge Handbook of Emergence 2019).

 Tom McLeish, Soft Matter: A Very Short Introduction, Oxford: Oxford University Press (2020)

 Tom McLeish, The Poetry and Music of Science, Oxford: Oxford University Press (2019)

 David Hutchings and Tom McLeish, Let There be Science, Lion Hudson (2017)

 Tom McLeish, Faith and Wisdom in Science, Oxford University Press (2014)

 Journal Articles (Mathematical and Theoretical Biophysics)